jasonish/evebox/README.md

 ```

 If you don't want to bother with the required development tools, but do have
-Docker installed, you can build a release with the following command:
+Docker installed, you can build a Linux release with the following command:
 ```
-./docker.sh release
+./build.sh linux
 ```

 ## Run in Development Mode